imagej/imagej.github.io/_pages/plugins/toast.md

 {% include component-stats content='sc.fiji:ToAST\_' %}The **ToAST** plugin (Tool for Automated Sporozoite Tracking)

 ToAST is a Fiji plugin performing tracking and analysis of motile fluorescent objects highly customized to study malaria sporozoite motility.
-It is based on a popular [MTrack2](/plugins/mtrack2) plugin for ImageJ additionally performing classification of tracks of objects into circular clockwise (CW) or counter-clockwise (CCW) movement, non-motile (“Attached”) and strongly rotationally moving (“Waving”) objects based on short time intervals.
+It is based on a popular [MTrack2](/plugins/mtrack2) plugin for ImageJ additionally performing classification of tracks of objects into circular clockwise (CW) or counter-clockwise (CCW) movement, non-motile ("Attached") and strongly rotationally moving ("Waving") objects based on short time intervals.
 Although it was designed to classify the motility patterns of malaria sporozoites that isolated to a glass slide essentially glide in circles, it may be worthwhile trying the plugin on other types of moving objects especially when addressing the questions of motility directionality.

 Usage
 -----

-The input for ToAST is a binary image, to create one please go to {% include bc content='Image | Adjust | Threshold'%}, select the level, press “apply”.
+The input for ToAST is a binary image, to create one please go to {% include bc content='Image | Adjust | Threshold'%}, select the level, press "apply".
 You might need to invert the image to make the background value 255, the object – 0.
 Use of automated thresolding plugins is also possible.

 <img src="/media/TOast 1.jpg" width="500"/>